Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 provider manual(s), together with any items incorporated herein by reference, constitute the entire understanding between the parties and supersedes all prior oral or written agreements between them with respect to the matters provided for herein.
-This Agreement incorporates by reference all Regulatory Requirements, IMJ rules and regulations. consent decrees or court orders, as applicable to the
+This Agreement incorporates by reference all Regulatory Requirements, a rules and regulations, consent decrees or court orders, as applicable to the services under this Agreement and revisions of such laws, regulations, consent decrees or court orders, as